A Logarithmic Decomposition and a Signed Measure Space for Entropy: Abstract

 \section{Abstract}

-The Shannon entropy of a random variable $X$ has much behaviour analogous to a signed measure.
+The Shannon entropy of a random variable has much behaviour analogous to a signed measure.
 Previous work has explored this connection by defining a signed measure on abstract sets, which are taken to represent the information that different random variables contain.
-This construction is sufficient to derive many measure-theoretical counterparts to information quantities such as the mutual information $I(X; Y) = \mu(\tilde{X} \cap \tilde{Y})$, the joint entropy $H(X,Y) = \mu(\tilde{X} \cup \tilde{Y})$, and the conditional entropy $H(X|Y) = \mu(\tilde{X}\, \setminus \, \tilde{Y})$.
-Here we provide concrete characterisations of these abstract sets and a corresponding signed measure, and in doing so we demonstrate that there exists a much finer decomposition with intuitive properties which we call the \textit{logarithmic decomposition (LD)}.
-We show that this signed measure space has the useful property that its \textit{logarithmic atoms} are easily characterised with negative or positive entropy, while also being consistent with Yeung's $I$-measure.
-We present the usability of our approach by re-examining the G\'acs-K\"orner common information and the Wyner common information from this new geometric perspective and characterising it in terms of our logarithmic atoms -- a property we call \textit{logarithmic decomposability}.
+This construction is sufficient to derive many measure-theoretical counterparts to information quantities such as the mutual information (the intersection of sets), the joint entropy (the union of sets), and the conditional entropy (the difference of sets).
+Here we provide concrete characterisations of these abstract sets and a corresponding signed measure \revlbl{R1.1}by extending the approach used by Yeung to all possible outcomes in an outcome space $\Omega$, and in doing so we demonstrate that there exists a much finer decomposition with intuitive properties which we call the \textit{logarithmic decomposition (LD)}.
+We show that this signed measure space has the useful property that its \textit{logarithmic atoms} are easily characterised with negative or positive entropy, depending only on their structure, while also being consistent with Yeung's I-measure.
+We present the usability of our approach by re-examining the G\'acs-K\"orner common information\revlbl{R2.1} and the minimum sufficient statistic from this new geometric perspective and characterising it in terms of our logarithmic atoms -- a property we call \textit{logarithmic decomposability}.
 We present possible extensions of this construction to continuous probability distributions before discussing implications for quality-led information theory.
-Lastly, we apply our new decomposition to examine the Dyadic and Triadic systems of James and Crutchfield and show that, in contrast to the $I$-measure alone, our decomposition is able to qualitatively distinguish between them.
+As a motivating example, we apply our new decomposition to the Dyadic and Triadic systems of James and Crutchfield and show that, in contrast to the I-measure alone, our decomposition is able to qualitatively distinguish between them.\revlbl{R1.1} Previously it has been believed that classical measures are unable to distinguish the two; as our decomposition is fundamentally classical, we demonstrate this to be false.